Outrageous-Orange/hoarder/README.md

 ```

 ## Python Setup

+**ONLY tested with Python 3.6 see [how to to change the default python version](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux)**

 To run the python parts of this repo you need to install python requirements:

 ``` python
 pip install -r requirements.txt